B2B Lead Generation Strategies To Unlock Growth

 Your content is essentially categorized into 3 main stages.

-Landing content: This is the 1st touch point content that starts the user journey.
+This is the 1st touchpoint content that starts the user journey.
 This is typically non-gated content that is purely educational and value-focused.
 You are really educating people on the problem your product or service is solving.

-Conversion content: Your hot prospects might land on this type of content straight away and your other prospects might go through landing and nurture content first before they get to this point.
+Your hot prospects might land on this type of content straight away and your other prospects might go through landing and nurture content first before they get to this point.
 Your conversion content is where you explicitly pitch your product or service as well as demos and free trials and try-before-you-buy type of pitches.
 Conversion content is essentially the last touch content that results in conversion and is a major component of your digital marketing strategy.

 Content suggestion based on users’ preferences and interests is tactic companies like youtube have notoriously used to amplify engagement on their platforms.
 E-commerce platforms are also a great example of how to use personalised recommendations.
-A B2B business is no different in their need to engage their prospects through a personalized experience and in that case, more relevant content.
+A B2B business is no different in its need to engage its prospects through a personalized experience and in that case, more relevant content.
 In my opinion, this is a very powerful digital marketing strategy.
 If a prospect lands on your blog or a specific article, having a recommendation widget that suggests relevant content may not only increase engagement but also speed up the sales conversion cycles.
 Your recommendation engine can go from simply showing more articles in the same category to suggestions based on demographics, engagement metrics, location, and other information gathered that correlate with buyer personas.

 ROI, the one metric that matters, is not measured by half of B2B marketers or at least lacks structured and accurate measurement.
 How do you accurately attribute and measure the impact of content marketing?
 What other secondary metrics that you need to keep a close eye on?

 ROI = Revenue Generated / (Production Cost + Distribution Cost)